29 Reasons Why Film Is Better Than Digital Photography

 Those reasons are just one side of the story — digital cameras have their own advantages.
 But as a long-time film addict, I don’t think I can or want to come up with an equal and opposite list to balance things out.
 So you’ll just have to keep my bias in mind while reading this.
 Of course, I will explain each point; this list is well-researched.

 Some of the reasons will demonstrate an obvious advantage of the analogue method; for example, a comparison of large format photography prices and availability.
-Others are simply my preference that you may or may not share.
+Others are simply my preferences that you may or may not share.

 Film and digital photography — what’s the difference?